CAJan93/docker_cheat_sheet/kubernetes/CKAD/1_core_concepts/README_CKAD_1.md

 use `k describe pod <pod-name>` and look at the events.

 ## 4.8.
 How do I save the yaml that was used to create a pod to the pod definition?
+X

 use `k create <resource> <pod-name> --save-config`.
 The yaml will be converted to json and added as a annotation to the file.
 Does work with any kind of resources.